peterwittek/peterwittek.com/content/arch-linux-on-imac.md

 Category: Linux
 Tags: Linux
 Slug: arch-linux-on-imac
+Summary: Why would you use the spyware operating system installed on an iMac when you can run Arch Linux from an SD card?

 The office I was recently assigned to had an iMac with an almost nice 27-inch screen -- it would be nice if it was not glossy.
 I thought I